-Main Outcome Measurements: plasma sodium concentration ([Na+]), plasma volume (PV) and plasma AVP concentration ([AVP]p)
+Main outcome measurements Plasma sodium concentration ([Na+]), plasma volume (PV) and plasma arginine vasopressin (AVP) concentration ([AVP]p).

-Conclusions: Non-osmotic AVP secretion overshadowed the osmotic regulation of [AVP]p during competitive cycling.
-The modest decrease in plasma volume was not the primary non-osmotic stimulus to AVP.
-Partial suppression of AVP occurred in four (12%) cyclists who developed hyponatraemia during five hours of riding.
-Therefore, these results confirm that non-osmotic AVP secretion and EAH does, in fact, occur in cyclists participating in a 109 km cycle race.
-However, the stimuli to AVP is likely different between cycling versus running.
+Conclusions The osmotic regulation of [AVP]p during competitive cycling was overshadowed by non-osmotic AVP secretion.
+The modest decrease in PV was not the primary non-osmotic stimulus to AVP.
+Partial suppression of AVP occurred in four (12%) cyclists who developed hyponatraemia during 5 h of riding.
+Therefore, these results confirm that non-osmotic AVP secretion and exercise-associated hyponatraemia does, in fact, occur in cyclists participating in a 109 km cycle race.
+However, the stimuli to AVP is likely different between cycling and running.

 Statistics from Altmetric.com